addania/coding/src/pages/Publish_Create_React_App_on_GithubPages.md

 Step-By-Step Guide for Dummies on how to publish your create-react-app website on Github pages

-> Create empty GitHub repository, for example called monsteerFactory.
+> Create empty GitHub repository, for example called monsterFactory.
 It should be a public repository and do NOT initialize this repository with README

 > Start Ubuntu Command line